Spring Term : Wonderful Water.

 Reading

-We read with your child frequently in school and are continuously assessing your child and moving them onto new book bands as they make progress in their reading.
+We read with your child weekly in school as part of a Little Wandle Reading Practice Fluency group.
+We are continuously assessing your child and moving them onto new book bands as they make progress in their reading.

-We ask that children read their phonetically decodable book 3 times at home.
+We ask that children read their phonetically decodable reading scheme book at least 3 times a week at home.

 1 - On the first time, your child will encounter any tricky words and begin to develop fluency.